PhoshMobi/bengalos-recipes/README.md

 ## Build using `mkosi`

-An image can also be built using [systemd's mkosi](https://mkosi.systemd.io/).
+An image can be built using [systemd's mkosi](https://mkosi.systemd.io/).
+These images are currently experimental.
+For debos based builds, see below.
 You can install the required packages in a Debian OS as:

 ``` sh
 sudo apt install mkosi --no-install-recommends